 The 2012 Vincent Pinot Noir Eola-Amity Hills bottling marks the return of an old friend to our line up.
 In our first vintage, we produced just two wines, a Zenith vineyard bottling and several barrels of Eola-Amity Hills.
 Since then we haven’t had enough fruit from this subregion of the Willamette Valley to continue bottling a specific Eola-Amity Hills cuvee.
 Until now.
 With three Eola-Amity Hills sites, we have four barrels of wine in this blend that show the richer side of Pinot Noir, with a complex ash and berry fruit aromas and lovely, full blue fruit flavors.
 What’s missing is the structure of the vineyard bottlings, so drink this in the next few years as you are a bit more patient with our top wines.
-VERY LIMITED
+SOLD OUT

 2012 Vincent Chardonnay Willamette Valley – $23/750mL SOLD OUT